Search results for:

 Secure Shell keys encrypt data sent back and forth from your server and other devices.

-If you have created SSH keys prior to generating this server, notice they pop up in the
+If you have created SSH keys before generating this server, notice they pop up in the

 "Add SSH Keys" input box.
 You can remove these SSH keys by clicking the mini X to the left of the keys' names.
 If you wish, add more SSH keys to your server after you create it by clicking the "Servers" tab in the Cloud Portal and subsequently clicking the "Manage your SSH Keys" button.